LSE Africa Summit

 ‘Built for Africa: African solutions to African issues’

-The fourth annual Africa Summit will take place at LSE at the end of the month.
+The fourth annual Africa Summit took place at LSE in April 2017.
 The event acts as a platform to engage and explore cutting edge research and business trends across Africa’s rapidly changing socio-economic environment and is set to welcome heads of state, government officials, leading entrepreneurs and researchers from across Africa for two days of discussions and debates.

 ‘Seven Myths that sustain the global arms trade’